Unleashing the Inner Beast: Understanding the Ferocious Carnivore

 Facultative Carnivores

-Facultative carnivores are more in their dietary choices and can consume both animal and plant matter.
+Facultative carnivores are more flexible in their dietary choices and can consume both animal and plant matter.
 While they have the capability to digest plant-based foods, they primarily rely on a diet rich in meat to meet their nutritional needs.
 Canids like wolves and foxes fall into this category.

 Insectivores